manni8436/MS3-Project/README.md

 ## SOLVED BUGS

-1. while trying to solve my adding to favourites functionality, I found a bug relating to going to the favourites page as shown below with the error message.
+1. While trying to solve my adding to favourites functionality, I found a bug relating to going to the favourites page as shown below with the error message.

 ![add to favourites](static/docs/bug_images/go_to_favourites_page_bug.png)